Summer 2024 Education & Outreach Initiatives

 Trustworthy AI Summer Research Bootcamp at George Washington University

-This 10-week intensive program provides scaffolding to support interdisciplinary problem formulation, definition and prototyping interspersed with workshops exploring equity in context, policy impact and science communication.
+This 10-week intensive program provided scaffolding to support interdisciplinary problem formulation, definition and prototyping interspersed with workshops exploring policy impact and science communication.